 Adding a driver to your car insurance policy makes it a lot easier to file a claim should something happen to your vehicle when you’re not driving.
 It’s a straightforward process to add a driver, so you can quickly take care of this any time you need to alter the names on your plan.
-In this article, Part 1 explains how to add a driver to your policy and Part 2 describes how it impacts your insurance rates.

-Part 1 of 2: How to add a driver to your car insurance policy
+How to add a driver to your car insurance policy

 Step 1: Get the driver’s details.
 Before adding a driver to your insurance plan, make sure that you have their driver’s license number, their date of birth, and their current address, as you’ll need to provide this information.

 Step 2: Contact your car insurance provider.
-If you’re insured by one of the large insurance companies, you can likely add a driver by visiting their website, logging onto their account, and clicking “change plan” or “add driver.”
+If you’re insured by one of the large insurance companies, you can likely add a driver by visiting the website, logging onto their account, and clicking “change plan” or “add driver.”

 If your insurance company doesn’t have an online option, or you don’t feel like handling your insurance change through your computer, call your car insurance provider.
 You can add a driver through the phone simply by letting the agent know what you want to do, and providing the name and basic information of the driver.